DoctrinAB/opentok-react/README.md

 ## Install

-Add `opentok-react` as a dependency of your application:
+Add `@doctrinab/opentok-react` as a dependency of your application:

 ```sh
 npm install --save @doctrinab/opentok-react@1.0.0